-In its initial year, the Initiative will feature a three-day seminar [June 20-23, 2017] held in CGEP’s New York City headquarters for approximately 15 energy journalists.
-The seminar will be taught by a selection of academic, business and public-sector experts and focus on various topics critical to the global energy debate.
+In its first year, the Initiative featured a three-day seminar held at CGEP’s New York City headquarters for 19 energy journalists.
+The seminar was taught by a selection of academic, business and public-sector experts and focused on various topics critical to the global energy debate.
 In the future, to complement an expanded seminar, the Initiative will also develop and catalogue relevant educational materials and tools, provide webinars on specific issues, and create a network of high-quality resources to improve the level of understanding of these complex issues.

 We invite you to explore the links below for additional information.
 Please contact email@example.com with any questions.